gramineproject/graphene/README.md

             rm -f yourfile.manifest.sgx *.sig *.token
         ```

-    4. Inside of this document, leave everything the same except for the sgx.trusted_children and sgx.trusted_files, adding whatever dependencies and files are necessary for your executable.
+    4. Inside of this file, leave everything the same except for the sgx.trusted_children and sgx.trusted_files, adding whatever dependencies and files are necessary for your executable.
      5. run `make && make SGX=1 && make SGX_RUN=1`
      6. then run ` SGX=1 ./yourfile.manifest`